FVQA: Fact-based Visual Question Answering: Introduction

 Our main contributions are as follows.
-A new VQA dataset (\KBName) with additional supporting facts is introduced in Sec.~\ref{dataset}, which requires and supports deeper reasoning.
-In response to this observed limitation of the current LSTM-based approach, we propose a method which is based on explicit reasoning about the visual concepts detected from images in Sec.~\ref{method}.
+A new VQA dataset (\KBName) with additional supporting-facts is introduced in Sec.~\ref{dataset}, which requires and supports deeper reasoning.
+In response to the observed limitations of RNN-based approaches, we propose a method which is based on explicit reasoning about the visual concepts detected from images, in Sec.~\ref{method}.
 The proposed method first detects relevant content in the image, and relates it to information available in a pre-constructed knowledge base (we combine several publicly available large-scale knowledge bases).
 A natural language question is then automatically classified and mapped to a query which runs over the combined image and knowledge base information.
-The response of the query leads to the supporting fact, which is then processed so as to form the final answer to the question.
-We achieve the state-of-the-art performance with 56.91\% in Top-1 accuracy (see Sec. \ref{expe}).
+The response of the query leads to the supporting-fact, which is then processed so as to form the final answer to the question. \bluettt{Our approach achieves the Top-1 accuracy of $56.91\%$, outperforming existing baseline VQA methods.}